 The initial patient cohort included 142 patients.
 Thirty-two patients were excluded because of a missing discharge summary or no primary respiratory diagnosis.
 Data were analyzed for 107/110 (97%) cases.
 The delay in receiving case notes was too long for two patients and a breach in study protocol occurred for one patient.

-Coding accuracy
+3.1 Coding inaccuracy

+Inaccuracy rates are shown in table 2 for all patient diagnosis codes, and in table 3 for primary diagnosis codes.

-All patient diagnosis codes (Table 1)
+3.1.2 All patient diagnosis codes (Table 2)

-Remote coding of diagnosis with the discharge summary (30% [27% to 33%]) was less accurate than remote coding with notes (42% [39% to 45%]) and point of care coding with a doctor (40% [37% to 43%]).
+Remote coding using the discharge summary alone was more inaccurate than remote coding with notes (70% vs 58% respectively, p < 0.0001) and point of care coding with a doctor (70% vs 60% respectively, p < 0.0001).
 Most inaccuracies related to missing codes, which were approximately 10% greater in remote coding using the discharge summary alone.
 There were no significant differences in any category of accuracy between remote coding with case notes and point of care coding.

-Primary diagnosis code (Table 2)
+3.1.3 Primary diagnosis code (Table 3)

-Remote coding using the discharge summary alone resulted in a reduction in primary diagnosis code accuracy of from 8 to 15% when compared to remote coding using case notes and point of care coding.
+Remote coding using the discharge summary alone was more inaccurate than remote coding with notes (65% vs 50% respectively, p < 0.002) and point of care coding with a doctor (65% vs 57% respectively, p < 0.02).

-The primary diagnosis failed to match the primary reference diagnosis code for 29% [20% to 38%], 22% [14% to 29%], or 22% [14% to 29%] of patients for remote coding with discharge summary, remote coding with notes and point of care coding, respectively.
+The primary diagnosis failed to match the primary gold standard diagnosis code for 29% [20% to 38%], 22% [14% to 29%], or 22% [14% to 29%] of patients for remote coding with discharge summary, remote coding with notes and point of care coding, respectively.

-There were no significant differences in the accuracy of primary diagnosis codes between remote coding with case notes and point of care coding.
+There were no significant differences in the inaccuracy of primary diagnosis codes between remote coding with case notes and point of care coding.

-Table 1: Accuracy rate for combined primary and secondary diagnosis codes for the three coding methods compared with the reference coding
+Table 2: Inaccuracy rate for combined primary and secondary diagnosis codes for the three coding methods compared with the gold standard